scalefactory/sf-hiera-aws/README.md

 ## Notes

 * The order in which items are returned, for example EC2 nodes matching a tag, is undefined.
 If you are using an array of items in a configuration file template, for example, you are advised to sort the array in the template.
 This eliminates the likelihood of unnecessary configuration file changes, and the consequential unnecessary restart of dependent services.
+* By default, all EC2 instances are returned, including those in a non-running state.
+To return only running instances, add a filter on `name: instance-state-name` and `values: ['running']` as per the example above.